-When selling products on the internet, there are a few metrics to keep an eye out for.
+When selling products on the internet in Mainland China, there are a few metrics to keep an eye out for.
 The first of these is your conversion rate: how many people who visit you actually buy something from among all those that come into contact with your site or social media page?
 It’s important because if it isn’t high enough then no amount of traffic will make up for lost sales!
-How do you increase your conversion rate all while reducing your acquisition cost on Tmall?
+How do you increase your conversion rate all while reducing your acquisition cost on Tmall and Tmall Global?

-Increase your visibility and be everywhere your target audience is.
+Increase your visibility and be everywhere your target audience is to start selling on Tmall or Tmall Global.
 Offline and more importantly online.
 (Obviously, you’ll have to localize your content and strategy).
 For instance, Chinese social media are critical for brands that wish to succeed in China.

 Chinese social media is a hotbed for marketing in China.
-Weibo, WeChat, and other apps like Little Red Book (RED) or Douyin are worth exploring when selling on Tmall.
+Weibo, WeChat, and other apps like Little Red Book (RED) or Douyin are worth exploring when looking to sell on Tmall.
 They are a perfect medium to promote your brand, communicate and engage with your target audience.

 Another thing worth checking in China specifically but also across other markets too is reputation management – establishing yourself as someone trustworthy before potential buyers even start looking at whatever product they want is key to growing your conversion rate.